saynomayo/study-timer/README.md

 # study-timer
 This study timer requires a Raspberry Pi 4 or above and the SenseHAT attachment.
 Required libraries are within the repository.

+This project is still in progress but currently has the base functionality!
+I will be adding "styles" (i.e. different ways to display the time) soon.
+**This may consist of display styles that are indicative of the time left, or something like LEDs on the SenseHAT array clearing one at a time.**

 # current functionality "flow"
    ![Screenshot 2024-09-03 000814](https://github.com/user-attachments/assets/4100abfd-41cc-4fdb-9b74-1dd3792294a8)